Nishayadav1/Health-Service-Manager/README.md

 - **Form Validation**: All form fields (name, description, and price) must be filled in before a service can be added.
 - **Styling**: Basic CSS is used for styling, and Bootstrap can optionally be used for enhancing the UI design.

-## Live Demo
-You can view the live demo of the project here: [ health-service-manager.vercel.app ]

 ## Main Components

 - **ServiceList**: Displays all healthcare services, and includes "Edit" and "Delete" buttons for each service.